Autumn Variations

 Autumn Variations is the seventh studio album by English singer-songwriter Ed Sheeran.
 It was released on 29 September 2023 through his record label, Gingerbread Man Records.
 All tracks on the album were solely produced by Aaron Dessner, except the track "Spring", which was produced by Dessner together with his twin brother Bryce.
 The album also serves as Sheeran's second project of 2023, following the May release of his previous album −, and is the first studio album for which he owns the copyright.
-Autumn Variations received positive reviews from music critics and topped the charts the United Kingdom, Australia, Germany, Austria and the Netherlands.
+Autumn Variations received mixed reviews from music critics and topped the charts the United Kingdom, Australia, Germany, Austria, and the Netherlands.

 Background

 On 24 August 2023, Sheeran announced the album on social media, in which he said: "Last autumn, I found that my friends and I were going through so many life changes.
 After the heat of the summer, everything either calmed, settled, fell apart, came to a head or imploded".
 He also added: "My dad and brother told me about a composer called Elgar, who composed Enigma Variations, where each of the 14 compositions were about a different one of his friends.
 This is what inspired me to make this album".

 The album is his first studio album released independently on his own label, Gingerbread Man Records.
 Sheeran said that there would be no singles or music videos released to promote the album, although one single, "American Town", was sent to Italian contemporary hit radio the same day as the album was released.

 On 2 October 2023, the Fan Living Room Sessions edition of Autumn Variations was released.
 Each song was recorded live in a different fan's living room.

 On 21 September 2023, Sheeran performed "American Town", "Magical", "Blue" and "Plastic Bag" during his Amazon Music Live concert; the performance of "Plastic Bag" was uploaded on YouTube on 26 September 2023.
 Several songs from Autumn Variations were also performed during the - Tour between July and September 2023, and during the +–=÷× Tour concert in Inglewood on 23 September 2023.

 Five live acoustic videos of "American Town", "Plastic Bag", "Magical", "Blue", and "When Will I Be Alright" were uploaded on YouTube shortly after the album was released.

 On 18 and 19 November 2023, Sheeran performed Autumn Variations in its entirety at the Royal Albert Hall, London.